Benefits of FX trading

 Currency trading has become increasingly accessible to (and popular with) individual traders with the widespread availability of online trading platforms.
 Read more about the benefits of trading currency CFDs with CMC Markets:

 Forex is traded on margin, typically 1% or quite often referred to as 100:1 leverage.
-With CMC Markets, you can trade currency CFDs with as little as 0.25% margin.
+With CMC Markets, you can trade currency CFDs with as little as 0.20% margin.
 Trading on margin can be a more efficient use of your capital, because you only have to allocate a very small proportion of the value of your position to secure a trade, while maintaining full exposure to the market.
 In effect, you are increasing your profit potential.
 Please note that your losses can also be increased.
-For example, with $100 as initial margin, you could open up a $40,000 currency trading position using our maximum leverage.
 Remember, though, that markets can move against you and losses can exceed your initial deposit.

 Click here to see a currency CFD trading example.